rf20008/TheDiscordMathProblemBotRepo/TERMS_AND_CONDITIONS.md

 Most of this language should be self-explanatory.
 Please create an issue if it isn't!

-By using the application (The Discord Math Problem Bot), you agree to these Terms.
+By using the application (The Discord Math Problem Bot), you agree to these Terms. <br>
+Note: This language of this document is quite informal.

 ## 1: Definitions
-"us/we" means the people who develop/maintain The Discord Math Problem Bot (on the official instance, it's @rf20008) "trusted users": people who have the trusted user status in the bot.
+"us/we" means the people who develop/maintain The Discord Math Problem Bot (on the official instance, it's @rf20008) "trusted users": people who have the trusted user status in the bot. <br>
-"these Terms" refer to these Terms and Conditions.
+"these Terms" refer to these Terms and Conditions. <br>
-"Discord's Terms and Conditions" (or "Discord's Terms") refer to Discord's terms and conditions.
+"Discord's Terms and Conditions" (or "Discord's Terms") refer to Discord's terms and conditions. <br>
-"the bot" means The Discord Math Problem Bot.
-"I/me" means @rf20008 (but for *fork instances of the bot*, the pronoun" would not refer to @rf20008, but instead to the owner and runner of the fork.
+"the bot" means The Discord Math Problem Bot. </br> "I/me" means @rf20008 (but for *fork instances of the bot*, the pronoun" would not refer to @rf20008, but instead to the owner and runner of the fork. </br>
-"fork instances of the bot" refer to instances of the Bot that are not the official instance (ran in this repository.)
+"fork instances of the bot" refer to instances of my bot that I do not run.
+If someone forked my repository and ran a version of my bot from their computer, that instance would be considered a "fork instance of the bot". <br>
-"guild administrators" means people who have the 'administrator' permission in the guild.
+"guild administrators" means people who have the 'administrator' permission in the guild. <br>
-"you" refers to any user of this bot, or any entity that accesses any part of The Discord Math Problem Bot in such a way that these Terms apply, or both.
+"you" refers to any user of this bot, or any entity that accesses any part of The Discord Math Problem Bot in such a way that these Terms apply, or both. <br>
 "NSFW" stands for *N*ot *S*afe *F*or *W*ork, and
 "NSFL" stands for *N*ot *S*afe *F*or *L*ife.
 ## 2: Rules/things I have the right to do.